The Hermitage, St. Petersburg

 What Else to See in St. Petersburg

-The Church of the Savior on Spilled Blood (about 15 minutes’ walk from the Hermitage) is covered entirely in mosaics inside and out, built on the site where Tsar Alexander II was assassinated in 1881.
-It’s extraordinary and considerably less crowded than the Hermitage.
+The Church of the Savior on Spilled Blood, 15 minutes’ walk from the Hermitage, is covered entirely in mosaics inside and out, built on the site where Tsar Alexander II was assassinated in 1881.
+It is extraordinary and considerably less crowded than the Hermitage.
+The exterior alone, visible from the Griboedov Canal embankment, is one of St. Petersburg’s most distinctive views.

-Peterhof, the imperial summer palace 30km west, is accessible by hydrofoil from the Palace Embankment (45 minutes).
-The fountains in the lower gardens are famously excessive, which is the point.
+Peterhof, 30km west, is accessible by hydrofoil from the Palace Embankment (45 minutes each way).
+The fountains in the lower gardens operate on hydrostatic pressure from elevated reservoirs, not pumps, a 18th-century engineering achievement that still functions 300 years later.

-Stolle (multiple locations) serves Russian savory pies and salads in a simple café setting — good for lunch at very reasonable prices.
-Terrassa on Kazanskaya Street has good city views and decent European food.
-For something more traditional, Sadko near the Hermitage does a reliable set lunch with Russian classics.
+Stolle (multiple locations) serves Russian savoury pies and salads in simple cafe settings at honest prices.
+Sadko near the Hermitage does reliable Russian classics at lunch.

-Astoria Hotel on St Isaac’s Square is the classic choice, with views of the cathedral from some rooms.
-Hotel Dostoevsky near Vladimirskaya offers good mid-range rooms in a building with appropriate literary history.
-The neighbourhood around Nevsky Prospekt has numerous mid-range and budget options.
+Astoria Hotel on St Isaac’s Square is the classic stay option.
+Hotel Dostoevsky near Vladimirskaya offers good mid-range rooms.
+Numerous mid-range hotels cluster around Nevsky Prospekt.